MohamedAYasin/MohamedAYasin/README.md

 **About Me**:

-- 💻 Tech Enthusiast and Quality Education Activist!
+- 💻 Tech Enthusiast, Quality Education Activist and Global Affairs Aficionado!
 - 📊 Passionate about Artificial Intelligence, Machine Learning and Data Science.
-- 💡 Fun facts: I love watching football and reading romance novels.
+- 💡 Love watching football and reading romance novels.
 YNWA
-- 🌱 I’m currently learning Python Libraries and Machine Learning.
+- 🌱 Currently learning Python Libraries and Machine Learning.
-- ❤️ I love initiating and contributing to ideas that solve problems at the intersection of Technology and Entrepreneurship.
+- ❤️ Love initiating and contributing to ideas that solve problems at the intersection of Technology, Global Affairs and Entrepreneurship.
-- 💼 Job interests: Software Engineering/Data Science Roles (Internships or Junior level jobs).
 - 📧 You can reach me by Email: mayasinalu@gmail.com. ✌️

 ---